Jaycar-Electronics/Wall-Dodging-Robot/README.md

 You can do any pin out, but our code sample has LDR on `A5`, `TRIG` on `A4` and `ECHO` on `A3`.

 We used hot-glue to fix the sensors in position.

-### Quick power test

-Once everything is connected, you should be able to flick the switch to turn on the battery pack and find the motor controller and UNO lights up.
-Turn it off again to program.
-If you plug in a phone charger or otherwise to the side port, the battery bank should shine red to show that it is recharging.

 ## Programming